jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-When you are offended at any man's fault, turn to yourself and study your own failings.
-Then you will forget your anger.
+'All conditioned things are impermanent' — when one sees this with wisdom, one turns away from suffering.
-- Epictetus
+- The Buddha

-Updated on: [4/12/2023]
+Updated on: [4/13/2023]
 <!-- #quoteEnd -->
 </pre>